 Associate Professor Callander is currently leading the health economics evaluation components of three large NHMRC Project Grants related to perinatal care, plus the health economic component of the NHMRC Centre for Research Excellence in Stillbirth (GNT1116640).
 She has held continuous NHMRC funding throughout her career, and currently holds a NHMRC Career Development Fellowship, which focuses on measuring value in maternal health care.

-Associate Professor Callander has been a guest member of the PBAC Economics Sub-Committee since 2017.Associate Professor Mary Sidebotham -Education and Workforce
+Associate Professor Callander has been a guest member of the PBAC Economics Sub-Committee since 2017.Associate Professor Mary Sidebotham -Director for Workforce

 Associate Professor Mary Sidebotham is internationally recognised as an inspirational leader in promoting midwifery workforce capability and sustainability.